-Additionally, in early 2022, the Company began construction on a 345,000 square-foot manufacturing facility located at a 140 acre site in Zeeland, Michigan, where the Company previously performed master planning and completed land infrastructure improvements.
-The total cost of the building project is expected to be approximately \$60 - 70 million and will be funded with cash and cash equivalents on hand.
-The facility is expected to be operational in early 2023.
+Additionally, in the first quarter of 2022, the Company began construction on a 345,000 square-foot manufacturing facility located at a 140 acre site in Zeeland, Michigan, where the Company previously performed master planning and completed land infrastructure improvements.
+The total cost of the building project is expected to be approximately \$80 - 90 million and will be funded with cash and cash equivalents on hand.
+The facility is expected to be operational sometime in 2023.